2007 AFF Championship

-The 2007 AFF Championship was the 6th edition of the AFF Championship, the football championship of Southeast Asia.
+The 2007 AFF Championship (officially designated as the ASEAN Football Championship 2007) was the 6th edition of the AFF Championship, the football championship of Southeast Asia.
 The group stage was co-hosted by Singapore and Thailand from 12 to 17 January.
 Knockout stage with two-leg Home-and-away format was hosted from 23 January to 4 February 2007.

 It was renamed from the Tiger Cup, due to the cup's main sponsor, Tiger Beer, not continuing their title sponsorship.
 This was the last event held at Singapore's National Stadium before its redevelopment.

 Singapore set an AFF Cup record of a 15-match unbeaten run under coach Radojko Avramović, stretching back to the 2004 AFF Championship, and 17-match unbeaten run since the 4–0 defeat at home to neighbours Malaysia in the same competition on 18 December 2002.

 Hosts

 Group stage was co-hosted Thailand and Singapore from 12 to 17 January 2007.
 The two hosts are the only two teams that have won the championship since its inception in 1996.
 Both nations with Malaysia and Vietnam were qualified from group stage and would host the knockout stage with Home-and-away format from 23 to 28 January 2007.